Three Cup Chicken

 Taiwanese Three Cup Chicken

-Many Taiwanese dishes remind me of Chinese-Malaysian food.
-Both share the same origin from Fujian province in China as many early immigrants settled in Taiwan, Malaysia or Singapore.
+Taiwanese cuisine has its roots in Chinese food, with unique local influences that make it special.
+Many of the dishes remind me of Chinese-Malaysian food.
+Both cuisines share ties to Fujian province in China, as many early immigrants settled in Taiwan, Malaysia, or Singapore, bringing along their traditions and flavors.

 Why Is It Called Three Cup Chicken